JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 6 - Directives and Forms/Directives and Forms.md

 - ngIf with then - else flow
 - `set unless(val: bool) {}` - 2nd way of creating an input element
 - directives check if the `ViewContainerRef` is being used and it will mark it as structural if it is present
-- in structural directives we have a `TemplateRef` and not an ElementRef as we always use an ng-template
+- in structural directives we have a `TemplateRef` and not an `ElementRef` as we always use an `ng-template`
-- The template ref has an element ref inside of it
+- The `TemplateRef` has an `ElementRef` inside of it
-- ViewContainer ref will create the new element
+- `ViewContainerRef` will create the new element ng-template
-- ng-template

 ## Forms Module